jferragut/jwt-auth/ReadMe.md

 }
 ```

-This function should return an error if there is one and if not, will return `Success` as a string.
-Your component should catch this and then respond to each value.
+This function should return an error if there is one and if not, will set `loggedIn` to true.
+Your component should be reactive to this and then respond in each case.

-If `Success` store the current token in the user's localStorage, otherwise, display error context and allow the user to react accordingly.
+If user `loggedIn` is true, store the current token in the user's localStorage.
+Otherwise, display error context and allow the user to react accordingly.

 <br>